Wayfinders

 About the Facilitator

-Rachel Evans, LMSW is the Family Therapist for The Center for Recovering Families.
+Rachel Evans, LCSW is the Family Therapist for The Center for Recovering Families.
 Along with earning a Master’s Degree in Social Work from the University of Houston, Rachel completed an internship and clinical fellowship with The Council on Recovery.
 Rachel also held a Master’s level internship with Child Advocates of Fort Bend.
 She earned her Bachelor of Arts from Greenville University.
 In her free time, Rachel enjoys live music of all kinds and visiting the beach as much as possible.